conormckenzie/reasoning-engine/ReasoningEngine/GraphFileHandling/FileManagement.md

 ## 5. File and Directory Structure (FileGraphStorageProvider)

-This section details the specific file and directory structures used by the default `FileGraphStorageProvider` implementation, following the philosophy described in [Section 3](#3-file-path-generation-philosophy).
+This section details the specific file and directory structures currently used by the default `FileGraphStorageProvider` implementation, following the philosophy described in [Section 3](#3-file-path-generation-philosophy).

-*(Note: This reflects the intended design; the actual implementation in GraphFileManager.cs should be verified against this.)*
+*(Note: The edge file structure described in 5.2 is complex and redundant.
+Simplification was discussed (Code Review Issue #7) but deferred for now.)*

 ### 5.1 Node File Structure
 ```